gmmorris/gmmorris.github.io/_posts/2022-02-21-intentionally-asynchronous.md

 When the pandemic hit engineering teams in 2020, most of them scrambled to migrate their existing working processes to a _remote friendly_ setting.
 I dislike the term _remote friendly_, as it doesn't tell me anything about how suitable the process is for remote work, and is usually more of a _frenemy_, than actually suited to the realities of remote work.

-This is why many of my former colleagues, realising mid-way into 2020 that this new reality was not going to come to an end any time soon, reached out to me for advice. _How does Elasic make this work?_, they asked.<br/>
+This is why many of my former colleagues, realising mid-way into 2020 that this new reality was not going to come to an end any time soon, reached out to me for advice. _How does Elasic make this work?_, they asked.

 Their companies, who seemed to have realised the same, began distributing articles filled with banal statements such as _"Communication is key"_ or  _"Stick to your work schedule"_, but no one explained _how_ this is achieved.
 The better articles would take a step in the right direction, by advising people to switch to _asynchronous communication_ and to create a culture of unblockable work, but rarely did they explain **how**.

 <small>This post is part of the **Distributed by Design** essay, which begins with [Remote isn't Distributed]({% post_url 2022-02-20-remote-isnt-distributed %}), describing what I learned over two and a half years as an individual contributer and manager on a distributed team at [Elastic](https://www.elastic.co/).</small>

 # Part I: Intentionally Asynchronous

-Elastic practices asynchronous communication as much as is feasible, and are intentional about enforcing asynchronous practices even where they are seemingly less necessary.
-I'll be honest and admit that I have noticed that, even within Elastic, {% include footnotes/footnote_link.html content="the degree to which different teams succeed at applying these practices can to vary widely" count=1 %}, but let us begin with the basics: How does Elastic set a _baseline_ of async communication?
+Elastic practices asynchronous communication as much as is feasible, and are intentional about enforcing asynchronous practices even where they are seemingly less necessery.
+I'll be honest and admit that I have noticed that, even within Elastic, {% include footnotes/footnote_link.html content="the degree to which different teams succeed at applying these practices tends to vary widely" count=1 %}, but let us begin with the basics: How does Elastic set a _baseline_ of async communication?

 As a fledgling remote-first company Elastic leaned heavily on a communication style that is best described as _loose distributed consensus_, interacting primarily by the means that were common place in the open-source community at the time, such as email, and IRC.
 Given the open-source background of the individuals involved this choice not only made sense but was easy to pass on to newcomers.
 It didn't take long for the company to learn that this sort of informal assimilation of communication norms does not scale, and fearing their culture might be at risk, formalised this culture by various means.